Join the BluePearl Family! We’re hiring.

 BluePearl’s top chocolate toxicity days fall in December each year, a time when many primary care veterinarian offices close for the holidays.
 During other chocolate-driven holidays like Valentine’s Day, Easter, and Halloween, primary care veterinarians are usually open.
 Thus, chocolate toxicity cases may be happening at a similar incidence rate during these other months (February, April, October); however, they are not coming to BluePearl for emergency care.

-Key Point: Stay wary when chocolate products are in your household – no matter the time of year.
+Key point: Stay wary when chocolate products are in your household – no matter the time of year.

 Although BluePearl hospitals have continued to see a decline in chocolate toxicity since 2015, marijuana toxicity cases continue to remain steady, with the initial spike in marijuana-related incidents happening from 2017 to 2018.
 BluePearl investigators predict that marijuana toxicity will surpass chocolate toxicity incidents in 2022 or 2023, as more states move to legalize recreational use of the substance.